teristam/openephys-fileIO/README.md

 # openephys-fileIO

 Allow one to write data into open-ephys continuous and binary format.
-Useful for offline development and debugging of online algorithms
+Useful for offline development and debugging of online algorithms.

 ### TODO